MarketSquare/robotframework-tidy/docs/source/transformers/GenerateDocumentation.rst

 .. dropdown:: First line of the documentation

-    First line of the template is also first line of the documentation - right after the ``[Documentation]`` setting.
+    The first line of the template is also the first line of the documentation that goes next to the ``[Documentation]`` setting.

     .. tab-set::